-I have it on good authority that the average journalist gets a million press releases a day.
-And none of them are any good.
-That means three things: press releases are still popular, yours has to work really hard to stand out, and there’s plenty of opportunity if you get it right.
+I have it on good authority that B2B journalists still get hundreds of press releases each day.
+(And that almost none of them are any good.)
+That means three things: press releases are still popular, yours has to work really hard to stand out, and there’s plenty of opportunity if you do get it right.

 So, how do you write a rollicking good B2B press release?

-And that makes me happy.
-Writing a B2B press release gives you the chance to practise the three most fundamental skills of B2B copywriting:
+When a client asks us to write a press release, it gives us the chance to practise the three most fundamental skills of B2B copywriting:

 - Spotting what’s important about a complex-looking subject